nixworks/public/news/2010/08/9/index.md

 ##### South Korea
 ### [South Korea claims that North Korea has fired more than 100 rounds of artillery into the Sea of Japan near the border highlighting the increase of tensions on the Korean Peninsula. ](/news/2010/08/9/south-korea-claims-that-north-korea-has-fired-more-than-100-rounds-of-artillery-into-the-sea-of-japan-near-the-border-highlighting-the-incre.md)
-_Context: South Korea, Korean Peninsula, North Korea, Sea of Japan_
+_Context: South Korea, North Korea, Sea of Japan, Korean Peninsula_

 ##### International Assistance Mission
 ### [The International Assistance Mission suspends medical expeditions in Afghanistan following loss of personnel in the 2010 Badakhshan massacre. ](/news/2010/08/9/the-international-assistance-mission-suspends-medical-expeditions-in-afghanistan-following-loss-of-personnel-in-the-2010-badakhshan-massacre.md)